nwg/racket-wiki/Integration-Projects.md

 These are improvements to other systems to better support Racket.

-* Racket support for github code editing
+* Racket support for CodeMirror.org (see http://codemirror.net/mode/index.html) (GitHub uses CodeMirror)
+* [LightTable](http://www.lighttable.com/) plugin for Racket.
+See the [plugin for Haskell](https://github.com/jetaggart/light-haskell) for an example.
 * Etags support for Racket features
 * Improve Racket support in Ohloh's line counter
 * Racket support in MediaWiki's GeSHi highligher